Rheumatoid Lung Disease

 Vasculitis is inflammation of the blood vessels.
 It's most common in advanced RA.

-The amount of damage depends on the size of the arteries affected.
+The amount of damage depends on the size of the arteries.
 Inflammation of small and medium arteries, like those that lead to the fingertips and nails, can harm skin and tissues.
-When vasculitis hits larger arteries, it can lead to nerve damage, problems using your arms or legs, or it can hurt the internal organs.
+When vasculitis hits larger arteries, it can lead to nerve damage, problems using your arms or legs, or damage to your internal organs.

 Symptoms: These vary, depending on what part of the body is affected.

-Treatment: Because vasculitis often means that RA is more severe, your doctor will focus on getting your RA under control.
+Treatment: Because vasculitis often means that RA is more severe, your doctor will focus on getting your disease under control.
 You may need even more intense treatment.

-Not everyone with RA gets depressed, but depression is not unusual in people who have RA.
+Not everyone with RA gets depressed, but depression isn’t unusual in people who have the disease.

 - Deep feelings of sadness, anxiety, emptiness, hopelessness, worthlessness, and guilt